opentelekomcloud-infra/zuul/doc/source/drivers/openstack.rst

          Specify that a Zuul executor in the specified zone is used to run jobs with nodes from this label.

+      .. attr:: final

+         Whether the configuration of the label may be updated by values in label-defaults or overidden with a new definition by sections or providers lower in the hierarchy than the point at which the final attribute is applied.

+         .. value:: True

+            The label may not be updated or overidden.

+         .. value:: False

+            The label may be updated or overidden.

+         .. value:: allow-override

+            The label may not be updated by label-defaults but may be explicitly overidden by redefining it in a new 'label' entry.

       .. attr:: host-key-checking
          :type: bool

       .. attr:: key-name
          :type: str

+      .. attr:: max-age
+         :type: int

+         The time (in seconds) since creation that a node may be available for use.
+Ready nodes older than this time will be deleted.

+      .. attr:: max-ready-age
+         :type: int

+         The time (in seconds) an unassigned node should stay in ready state.

       .. attr:: networks
          :type: str

          The OpenStack networks to associate with the node.

+      .. attr:: reuse
+         :type: bool

+         Should the node be reused (True) or deleted (False) after use.

       .. attr:: security-groups
          :type: str

+      .. attr:: slots
+         :type: int

+         How many jobs are permitted run on the same node simultaneously.

+      .. attr:: snapshot-expiration
+         :type: int

+         The time (in seconds) until a snapshot expires.

+      .. attr:: snapshot-timeout
+         :type: int

+         The time (in seconds) to wait for a snapshot to complete.

       .. attr:: tags
          :type: dict